Table Of Content

 Water carriers may potentially cause corrosion of test surfaces.
 Hence thorough cleaning should be performed post-testing.

-Dual-use particles are also available in the market, which contains pigments visible under normal white light and glows under Ultraviolet light, making them versatile and convenient for testing.
+Dual-use particles are also available in the market, which contain pigments visible under normal white light and glow under Ultraviolet light, making them versatile and convenient for testing.

 Principle Used In Magnetic Particle Testing

 Magnetic Particle Testing works on the basic principles of magnetization and leakage of Magnetic Flux due to the formation of defects on material surfaces, along with basic non-destructive techniques of visual detection of flaws.

 The per unit magnetic field that metal can hold versus air is much greater.
 Hence due to the presence of cracks, the magnetic field spreads out into the atmosphere and appears to leak due to the lower air density.